garretto/garrett-feb-21-2019/README.md

 ### Addressed

-- React automatically escapes inner html, so cannot have malicious file name
+- Avoids XSS: React automatically escapes inner html, so cannot have malicious file name for example.
+- JSON from server is parsed using `response.json()` (similar to `JSON.parse()`)
 - Basic escaping of user search query with encodeURIComponent
 - No URL parameters can be used to inject runnable code on the frontend, e.g. /?a=javascript:alert('hi')

 ### Not Addressed

-- Should use https
+- Should use https and HSTS once we have a domain
 - API currently does not check file size and file type, only frontend.
-Could potentially be buffer overflowed.
+Could also potentially be buffer overflowed.
 - Frontend does not check the shape of data from server before putting it into the state.
 I think this will just throw an error but potentially could be hacked somehow.
+- If we are going to publically host anyones files without authentication, should scan for malicious content after upload.
+- Should do more to prevent CSRF attacks, can use one-time codes for form submits
+- Not using Conternt Security Policy

 ## Improvements